 MCT Oil Notes

 Are there any side effects from taking MCT Oil?

 Any side effect from taking MCT Oil is the same as from taking too much coconut oil and occur mainly when taken on an empty stomach, mainly a mild gastrointestinal upset or loose motion.
 These MCT Oil side effects may be reduced by taking MCTs with food and when adding to coffee then also add 1 tablespoon of Organic Coconut Butter, Grass Fed Butter.
-Aside from these temporary reactions, one thing is for sure, MCT’s are perfectly safe for daily use as they have been consumed in the form of coconut oil (with 65% MCT’s) since the dawn of human evolution.
+Aside from these temporary reactions, one thing is for sure, MCT’s are perfectly safe for daily use as they have been consumed in the form of coconut oil (with 65% MCT’s) since humans first arrived on tropical shores.
 Some MCT Oil users remark that it does give a lot of energy and prefer taking only in the morning with breakfast but if you are consuming as a dietary intervention for a neurological condition then it's best to add to food every 4-5 hours to ensure optimum ketone production.

 Medium Chain Triglcerides